otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/game-development-stream/02-tilemap.md

 ## Add Player to Level

-Drag and drop the `Player` node into the `Level1` node.
+Drag and drop the `Player` scene into the `Level1` scene.
 Position it where you want the player to start.

 ![](../../resources/img/game-dev-stream/week-2/06-week-2.PNG)